aturner-epcc/uknss-benchmark-ior_mdtest/README.mdtest.N10.md

 same mdtest run.
 Reporting the maximum creation rates from one run and the maximum deletion rates from a different run is NOT valid.
-File creation rate has slightly higher importance for this test, so if the highest observed file creation rate came from a different run than the highest observed deletion rate, report the results from the run with the highest file creation rate.

 # II.
 Required Runs